We have provided credentialed brokerage services to veterinary practice sellers for over 20 years.

 Every practice is different.
 The selling process begins with a discussion to allow us to understand you, your practice, and why you are interested in selling your practice.
 We will introduce ourselves, explain the sales process, and detail our services and fees.
 We expect you will have many questions, and we look forward to answering them thoroughly.

-After our conversation, we will email a checklist of items needed to start the valuation process to establish a list price for your practice, along with a list of our references and our signed Confidentiality Agreement.
-Rest assured, any information you share with PS Broker is held in the strictest confidence.
+After our conversation, we will email a checklist of items needed to start the valuation process to establish a list price for your practice.
+We will also email a list of our references and our signed Confidentiality Agreement.
+Rest assured, any information you share with PS Broker is strictly confidential.
 Once the Confidentiality Agreement is completed, the valuation process begins in earnest.

 IN-HOUSE PRACTICE VALUATION